My wise mother always reminds me, “Scatter your fire, and you miss the mark.”

-This rifle analogy, especially rings true for artists who need to take calm aim and focus in order to hit their mark.
+This shotgun analogy is especially true for artists who need to take calm aim and focus to hit their mark.

-The guest article below has some great tips to help you keep your focus. ~Lori
+The guest article below has some helpful tips on staying focused. ~Lori

 Focus and Plan to Paint!